visionmobile/bloody-simple-s3/docs/API.md

 ##### Returns

-A promise resolving to the attributes of the file that was created/updated.
+A promise resolving to the attributes of the created/updated file, i.e. an object with the following properties:

+* `path` _(String)_ absolute file path in local filesystem

 ##### Example